tarantool/doc/doc/reference/reference_sql/sql.rst

 A literal has :ref:`data type = INTEGER <sql_data_type_integer>` if it contains only digits and is in the range  -9223372036854775808 to +18446744073709551615, integers outside that range are illegal.

-NUMBER literals: |br|
+DOUBLE literals: |br|
 [plus-sign | minus-sign] [digit [digit ...]] period [digit [digit ...]] |br|
 [E|e [plus-sign | minus-sign] digit ...] |br|
 Examples: .0, 1.0, 1E5, 1.1E5. |br|
-A literal has :ref:`data type = NUMBER <sql_data_type_number>` if it contains a period, or contains "E".
+A literal has :ref:`data type = DOUBLE <sql_data_type_double>` if it contains a period, or contains "E".
-NUMBER literals are also known as real literals or floating-point literals or approximate-numeric literals.
+DOUBLE literals are also known as floating-point literals or approximate-numeric literals.
 To represent "Inf" (infinity), write a real number outside the double-precision number range, for example 1E309.
 To represent "nan" (not a number), write an expression that does not result in a real number, for example 0/0, using Tarantool/NoSQL.
 This will appear as NULL in Tarantool/SQL.
-In a future version literals containing periods will not be considered to be NUMBER literals.
+In an earlier version literals containing periods were considered to be :ref:`NUMBER <sql_data_type_number>` literals.
 In a future version "nan" may not appear as NULL.

 STRING literals: |br|